callingmahendra/prompt-store/docs/CONTRIBUTING.md

-# Contributing to Prompt Store
+# Contributing to Axiom Prompts

-First off, thank you for considering contributing to Prompt Store!
-It's people like you that make Prompt Store such a great tool.
+First off, thank you for considering contributing to Axiom Prompts!
+It's people like you that make Axiom Prompts such a great tool.

 ## Where do I start?